sketch-hq/SketchAPI/docs-website/pages/plugins-manifest.md

 order: 201
 ---

 The manifest is a JSON file that provides information about a plugin such as author, description, icon and where to get the latest update from.
-It also tells Sketch how to run the plugin, for instance what menu items should be available.
+It also tells Sketch how to run the plugin and how it integrates into the _Plugins_ menu.

 ## Example manifest